jackmadden246/jackmadden246/README.md

 I am always interested to learn about new and emerging trends in technology, and creating the highest-quality code possible.

-Currrently working at Xander Talent as a Software Engineering Consultant
+Currrently working at Xander Talent as a Software Engineer Consultant

 ![image](https://user-images.githubusercontent.com/68071086/203613672-4ccd36fc-8805-492f-ad23-e3bcaf51f3c9.png)